rstdoc/rstdoc/src/readme.rst

 - produces numbering for tables, figures and code listings consistent through docx, html and pdf by using ``|id|`` defined in the generated ``_links_xxx.rst`` files.

+The conventions used are shown by the example produced via ``rstdcx --init samplerstdoc``.

 ``pip install rstdoc`` installs: